-The Assembly Commission would like to hear your views on how the electoral, operational and internal arrangements of the National Assembly for Wales could be changed.
+The Assembly Commission wanted to hear views on how the electoral, operational and internal arrangements of the National Assembly for Wales could be changed.

 The Wales Act 2017 marks the start of a new phase of devolution in Wales.
 It gives the National Assembly for Wales powers over new policy areas, including the Assembly’s own size, electoral system and internal arrangements.

-The independent Expert Panel on Assembly Electoral Reform published its report last year: A Parliament that Works for Wales.
+The independent Expert Panel on Assembly Electoral Reform published its report in December 2017: A Parliament that Works for Wales.
 The Panel considered the Assembly’s capacity to deliver for the people of Wales, and concluded that with only 60 Members the Assembly is too small to carry out its functions effectively.
 The Panel also considered how Members should be elected, and what the minimum voting age should be for Assembly elections.

-The Assembly Commission is seeking views on the Expert Panel’s recommendations, and on other reforms to the Assembly’s electoral and operational arrangements that could make the institution a more accessible and effective legislature.
+The Assembly Commission sought views on the Expert Panel’s recommendations, and on other reforms to the Assembly’s electoral and operational arrangements that could make the institution a more accessible and effective legislature.